-This slow cooker pork tenderloin is one of the most delicious yet easy dishes I make.
+This slow cooker pork tenderloin is one of the most delicious yet easy dishes you can make.
 You put the ingredients in the pot, turn it on, and let it do the work for you.

 Slow Cooker Pork Tenderloin Ingredients